-In the previous post in this series, we went through the basics of setting up a multilevel paragraph numbering scheme for inline numbering (“inline” meaning that the number appears at the beginning of the paragraph and that each paragraph has a separate number).
+In the previous lesson in this series, we went through the basics of setting up a multilevel paragraph numbering scheme for inline numbering ("inline" meaning that the number appears at the beginning of the paragraph and that each paragraph has a separate number).
 This is the kind of numbering that Word automatically applies (once you start the numbering scheme) whenever you press the Enter key to start a new paragraph.

 We’re gradually moving up the scale in terms of complexity and flexibility here.
 In the last example, the paragraphs always started with the numbers themselves (1, II, c, etc.).
 Here, we’re able to embed text like “Article” and “Section” within the numbering scheme.

 We start at the same place we started last time, by clicking on the drop-down next to the multilevel paragraph number button on the Home tab:

 To create the two levels shown in the illustration above, we’re going to go through the Define new Multilevel List dialog twice, once for the first level (Articles) and again for the second level (Sections):

 I’m just going through two levels in this illustration for the sake of simplicity, just so I can show you what’s different between the highest level (Articles) versus the lower levels (Sections and on down).
 Here’s the breakdown of what I’ve done, step by step: